Getting the Cheapest Moped and Scooter Insurance

-Their small 50cc engine means that mopeds keep fuel bills low, while also minimising air pollution with a low CO2 emission.
+Their small 50cc (or 125cc) engine means that mopeds keep fuel bills low, while also minimising air pollution with a low CO2 emission.

-Parking is a breeze due to their compact nature and it is legal to ride from 16-years-old, making them the perfect introduction to driving at a young age.
+Parking is a breeze thanks to their compact nature and it is legal to ride from 16-years-old, making them the perfect introduction to driving at a young age.

 Scooters and mopeds have become a fitting and affordable option for a variety of people since their rise in the 1960s, whether they are used to beat the traffic on the morning commute or to travel to and from school, college or university.

-As with cars, insurance is a legal requirement and something that needs to be put in place.
-Here, we will give you an overview of how to get cheaper moped insurance and the best policies for you.
+As with cars, scooter insurance is a legal requirement if you want to use the vehicle on the road and needs to be put in place.
+Here, we will explain how to get the cheapest moped insurance in the UK and the best types of policies for you.

 People in the UK can legally ride scooters and mopeds (under 50cc) from the age of 16, but before jumping on your moped and heading off to work or study, there are some essentials to complete.